 Lesson 6 of 8

-Results may be the most important data within your electronic lab notebook.
+Results may be the most important data in your electronic lab notebook.
 Especially if you want to compare the results from different experiments and share the insights with your colleagues.

 Text and table files

 In order to upload results in SciNote, you need to open the specific task and click the RESULTS tab.
-Four buttons will appear, which represent four different types of results you can upload in SciNote: Text, Table, File and New Office file.
+Five buttons will appear, which represent five different types of results you can upload in SciNote: Text, Table, File, Create Chemical Drawing, and New Office file.

 The Table button can be used for creating e.g. a table of calculated solution concentrations.
 To create a table, click the Table button and add new rows and columns by clicking the right mouse button and selecting the desired action.
-After you are finished with customizing table click the green Add button at the bottom right.
+After you are finished with customizing the table, click the blue Add button at the bottom right.

-You can upload .png or .jpeg images into SciNote by clicking the green File button under the RESULTS tab within the individual task.
+You can upload .png or .jpeg images into SciNote by clicking the blue File button under the RESULTS tab within the individual task.
 Then drag and drop the file or use CTRL+V keys.
-Finish the action by clicking the green Add button.
+Finish the action by clicking the blue Add button.

-Once you upload your image, you can edit it with the image annotation tool.
+Once you have uploaded your image, you can edit it with the image annotation tool.
 This means you can draw on it, add different shapes, write text, crop it, etc.

-In order to annotate the image, click on it to open the image preview screen.
+To annotate the image, click on it to open the image preview screen.
 Click the Edit button in the right upper corner to start editing.
-In the footer of the preview screen you see the editing toolbar that includes undo, redo, crop, shape, text, etc. After you are finished with annotating click Save & Close button in the upper right corner.
+In the footer of the preview screen, you see the editing toolbar that includes undo, redo, crop, shape, text, etc. After you are finished with annotating click Save & Close button in the upper right corner.

 SciNote is integrated with Microsoft Office Online, so besides uploading an image as a File result type, you can also upload MS Office files.

-To upload an existing MS Office file, simply click the green File button and drag & drop the file or upload it from your computer.
+To upload an existing MS Office file, simply click the blue File button and drag & drop the file or upload it from your computer.

 You can also create a new MS Office file within SciNote by clicking the New Office file button.

 Once you have the MS Office file stored in SciNote, you can open it for review or make changes to it.
-In this case, simply click on the MS Office file and a preview window appears.
-You can choose to open or edit the file.
+In this case, simply click on the MS Office file and a preview window appears, where you can choose to open or edit the file.